 PE Services is involved with MnDOT to provide verification services in grading, compaction, soils, and bridge construction.
-In addition, PE Services staff were responsible for the potential for soil erosion and impacts on water quality are greatest at the time a project requires the removal of vegetation and topsoil for initial clearing, grubbing, and grading activities.
-Areas adjacent to water resources have the highest potential for adverse impacts.
+In addition, PE Services staff are responsible for managing the risk potential for the Highway 14 Project; negative impacts to the quality of adjacent surface waters are the greatest during the project phase of vegetation clearing and grubbing, initial clearing of topsoil, and grading activities.
+Our environmental team of experts are responsible for plan review and construction oversight to ensure no adverse effects are created during the Project.
 Erosion control measures will be installed to minimize potential soil erosion impacts from construction activities.
 Construction is scheduled to be completed by 2022.
 Traffic on the new Hwy 14 route is expected in 2021.